barbatrucs/Intro-to-cybersec/Cybersecurity/OSI Model.md

 - TCP
 - UDP

+With a protocol selected, the transport layer then divides the transmission up into bite-sized pieces (over TCP these are called _segments_, over UDP they're called _datagrams_), which makes it easier to transmit the message successfully.

 #### TCP
 Let's begin with TCP.
 The **T**ransmission **C**ontrol **P**rotocol (**TCP**).
 Potentially hinted by the name, this protocol is designed with reliability and guarantee in mind.
 This protocol reserves a constant connection between the two devices for the amount of time it takes for the data to be sent and received.